Hosted by: OTS

 Students must have completed two semesters of college-level Biology or Ecology prior to the study abroad term.

-Duke OTS South Africa offers a unique experience for students interested in ecology and fieldwork.
+OTS South Africa offers a unique experience for students interested in ecology and fieldwork.
 Participating students are exposed to South Africa's rich biology and cultural diversity, a country that allows a deep examination of issues related to ecology and conservation.
 Experts in the field lead groups allowing for an immersive experience and close-bonds between participants.
-Students interested in Duke OTS South Africa should be flexible and willing to commit to the structured schedule of the program.
+Students interested in OTS South Africa should be flexible and willing to commit to the structured schedule of the program.

 The program also hosts two tracks, one in the Kruger National Park, and another in the Cape.
 Both cohorts start in Nylsvley, a site close to the arrival point in Johannesburg, for orientation and introductory work before heading off to their prospective sites.
 All coursework is the same, except for the capstone topic.
 Students in Kruger Park will complete their capstone work in the savannas of the park whilst students in the south will focus on fynbos, marine and freshwater systems of the western Cape.

 Students enroll in four core courses and earn 16 credits hours for the semester: South African Ecosystems and Diversity, Field Research in Savanna Ecology, Conservation and Management of Protected Areas in South Africa, and History and Culture of South Africa.
-Science courses will be taught by Duke and OTS faculty and distinguished visiting scientists.
+Science courses will be taught by OTS faculty and distinguished visiting scientists.
 Prominent South African historians, artists, and cultural theorists will lead the course on History and Culture of South Africa.
 The program is physically and intellectually demanding full immersion in hands-on scientific and cultural studies.

 All 4 courses are blanket approved as ENVS 385 courses and each transfer back with 4 credits.
 Click here to see Blanket Approval List.
 In case you would like to seek approval from other departments, please see the Faculty Representative List.